Melania Trump Allegedly ‘Slut-Shamed’ By Reporter, Model Defends First Lady

 — Fox News (@FoxNews) February 7, 2017

 Melania Trump is in the middle of a libel lawsuit against Mail Media, Inc. for an article published in the Daily Mail alleging that she was a high-end escort many years ago — a false claim.
-Mrs. Trumps attorneys are seeking compensatory and punitive damages of at least $150 million.
+Mrs. Trump’s attorneys are seeking compensatory and punitive damages of at least $150 million.

 Fox News reports that a defamation suit resulted in Maryland blogger, Webster Tarpley, having to pay Melania Trump a “substantial sum” for a blog post he wrote containing unsubstantiated claims made that she was an escort.